clux/modul8/Readme.md

  It does not arise from physical files, and will not show up in the dependency tree.
 It is simply data you have attached deliberately.

  **Note** File extensions are never required, but you can include them for specificity (except for on the data domain).
  While resolving (on the server), Brownie will try first the name, then try to append .js to the string, finally try to append .coffee.
-If any of these resolve it will be included.
+If any of these resolve it will be included, otherwise the search moves on to the next require path if applicable.This means there's more chance for overlap if you omit the extensions.
- This means there's more chance for overlap if you omit the extensions: so _do not keep .js and .coffee versions in the same folder_ or you will become frustrated fast).
+ In other words, **DO NOT** omit extensions and keep .js and .coffee versions in the same folder or you will quickly become very frustrated.

 ## Notes on the data domain
 This is the main entry point for plugins.
 Here are some appropriate things that it is useful for: